 Why Cold Calling Works for Financial Advisors

 Like any other marketing strategy, cold calling isn’t perfect for every situation.
-But when executed properly, it can be a powerful way to scale your advisory business.
+But when executed efficiently, it can help scale your advisory business.

 “There’s something to be said for the communication, negotiation and networking skills that can be developed and honed through a cold calling experience,” Wright says.